Steps of Typical Auto Accident Claim

 It is your decision whether to accept or reject a settlement offer.
 You will decide whether to take the money offered or go forward with litigation.
 You must consider how much your time is worth.
 A lawsuit can take up to two years, and if you win the other side can appeal adding a couple more years to the process.
 How comfortable are you with taking risks.
 A jury might award less or no money at all.
 Further, the added cost of litigation may reduce the amount of money received.

 If you or a loved one has been injured in a car accident, your time to report the injury and make a claim is very limited.
-Houston car accident attorney, Charles J. Argento will fight hard for you to get the maximum cash and benefits you deserve.
+Houston personal injury attorney, Charles J. Argento will fight hard for you to get the maximum cash and benefits you deserve.
 Contact the law office of Houston Car Accident Attorney, Charles J. Argento & Associates for a free consultation at (713) 225-5050.
 There is no obligation and all cases are taken on contingency, meaning there are no fees unless we recover a settlement in your favor.

 Auto Accidents Resources